Arrowsmith Blog

 • Cognitive Flexibility – adapt thinking based in shift in demand or perspective.

-When this Symbol Relations function is compromised, even mildly, bright students can find themselves mentally exhausted.
+When Symbol Relations function is compromised, even mildly, bright students can find themselves mentally exhausted.
 Over time, they may begin to avoid certain challenges, doubt their abilities, or disengage altogether.

 This isn’t due to a lack of effort or grit.
 It’s cognitive fatigue—and it's very real.